Troubleshooting: Accessing App Settings

 To start off, we highly recommend users document all of the information needed to set up their kiosks.
 If this is a project you've inherited, you may want to ask around to see if anything like that exists.
 If not, this is a great opportunity to make life easier for the next person who inherits the project (or even yourself in six months when you've forgotten exactly how everything fits together) by creating this file yourself.

-Kiosk Pro's settings are not available through the iOS Settings menu.
+Kiosk Pro's settings cannot be edited through the iOS Settings menu.
 App settings can be controlled through in-app settings and/or through the Remote Settings Control feature.

 Kiosk Pro allows you to choose how the in-app settings are accessed using the Show Settings feature.
 By default, the settings are shown when the app is launched, but this may have been changed on the iPad you are using.